pymupdf/PyMuPDF/docs/irect.rst

       *(New in version 1.19.3)*

-      Compute the matrix which transform this rectangle to a given one.
-See same-naed method of :ref:`Rect`.
+      Compute the matrix which transforms this rectangle to a given one.
+See :meth:`Rect.torect`.

       :arg rect_like rect: the target rectangle.
 Must not be empty or infinite.
       :rtype: :ref:`Matrix`
-      :returns: a matrix ``mat`` such ``self * mat = rect``.
-Can for example be used to switch between page coordinates and corresponding positions of its pixmap.
+      :returns: a matrix ``mat`` such that ``self * mat = rect``.
+Can for example be used to transform between the page and the pixmap coordinates.

    .. method:: morph(fixpoint, matrix)